nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 * **GROUP_INDEX** refers to the index of the group that you belong to.
 * **USER_INDEX** refers to the index of that is tagged to you.

+> :information_source: Notes:
+> * The user indexes that are higher than the deleted one will be **decremented** after
+    the deletion is completed.
+>      * E.g. If index 1 is a target for deletion, index 2 and beyond will be decremented.

 Example of usage:

-* Delete the person with uid = 1 from the Parents' group:
+* Delete the Alice (with uid = 1) from the Parents' group.

   `delete /g 1 /u 1`

-* _Result_: The person with uid = 1 is deleted from the Parents' group
+* _Result_: Alice deleted from the Parents' group

 <br/>